MellianStudios/cpp/standards.md

 - code styling and formatting must be same
 - DotEnv class must be used solely in config files
 - Config must be used with full namespace you are not allowed to do it differently
+- there must be no declaration in any header file